TapyrLabs/tl_elliptec/README.md

 Every ELLx module ships from the factory at address `"0"`.
-Wire two or more onto the same bus **before** giving them unique addresses and they all answer to `"0"` at once — their replies collide on the wire, so neither `scan()` nor `discover_devices()` finds anything, even though electrically everything is fine.
+Wire two or more onto the same bus **before** giving them unique addresses and they all answer to `"0"` at once — their replies collide on the wire, so neither `scan()` nor `discover_devices()` finds anything.
 This has to be fixed once, per device, before they share the bus.
-Either let the library walk you through it:
+Either let the library walk you through it, always connect one device at a time:

 ```python
 from tl_elliptec import ElliptecBus, setup_devices